Abuse

 Abuse is the act of improper usage or treatment of a person or thing, often to unfairly or improperly gain benefit.
 Abuse can come in many forms, such as: physical or verbal maltreatment, injury, assault, violation, rape, unjust practices, crimes, or other types of aggression.
 Some sources describe abuse as "socially constructed", which means there may be more or less recognition of the suffering of a victim at different times and societies.

 Types and contexts of abuse

 Abuse of authority

 Abuse of authority includes harassment, interference, pressure, and inappropriate requests or favors.

 Abuse of corpse

-Necrophilia involves possessing a physical attraction to dead bodies that may led to acting upon sexual urges.
+Abuse of a corpse is often a euphemism for necrophilia (sexual attraction to dead bodies) or for necrophilic acts.
 As corpses are dead and cannot give consent, any manipulation, removal of parts, mutilation, or sexual acts performed on a dead body is considered abuse.

 Abuse of discretion

 An abuse of discretion is a failure to take into proper consideration, the facts and laws relating to a particular matter; an arbitrary or unreasonable departure from precedent and settled judicial custom.